 At hearing those beloved names, Dante contemplates leaving his safe path to brave the burning one above just to talk to them… but then decides he doesn’t like pain.

 So he satisfies himself by simply telling them how deeply he feels for them and how much he honored them in life.
 Then he brags a little, saying he will bring their names great fame, but that first he has to go to the center of Hell.

 But, thankfully, Jacopo just wants to know if Florence is still a good town or if it’s been corrupted by bad guys like Guiglielmo Borsiere, a recent addition to the sodomite gang.

 Dante’s reply goes something like "all newcomers are bad, because new money is bad!"

 The trio stares at him.
-Then they say "OK, thanks" and skedaddle.
+Then they say "Okay, thanks" and skedaddle.